 DockSearch is best described as an add-on that puts a web search bar in the Dock on your iPhone’s Home Screen.
 The integration is so seamless that it looks just like something Apple would have made, and that’s part of the reason why I fell in love with it so quickly.

-As you’ll see in the screenshot examples below, tapping on the DockSearch search bar summons a keyboard and text box interface where users can type anything they want to look up:
+As you’ll see in the screenshot examples above, tapping on the DockSearch search bar summons a keyboard and text box interface where users can type anything they want to look up.

 One thing worth noting is that unlike Spotlight search, DockSearch empowers the end user with the ability to choose a default search engine.
 So whether you prefer using Google, DuckDuckGo or something else, you can certainly configure DockSearch to suit your needs.